bynelus/PluggableTableView/README.md

 ## Summary

 Showing a list is something you can see in almost every app.
-PluggableTableView becomes handy if you want to show a simple list that should be extendable.
+PluggableTableView becomes handy if you want to show a simple list that should be extendable and clean.
-You can add all kinds of cells, headers and footers by just providing a new view model.
+You can add all kinds of cells, headers and footers by just providing a specific view model.
 View Models seperates business logic from the controller and can easily be tested.
 This configuration is open for extendability and close for modification.

 ## Features